saymedia/angularjs-server/README.md

 ## Status

-Parts of this codebase are currently in use in production on Say Media-run content sites like [Bio](http://biography.com/) and [xoVain](http://www.xovain.com/).
-However, the interface is not finalized and will evolve as we learn more about this problem space.
+Parts of this codebase were used in production on Say Media-run content sites.
+However, Say Media is no longer using AngularJS for this purpose and so this codebase is no longer used or maintained.

-Therefore this codebase is currently shared primarily as an illustration of a possible strategy for making AngularJS-based sites robot-friendly, rather than as a ready-to-go solution.
-However, at the time of writing the following features are in use in production:
+This codebase was shared  primarily as an illustration of a possible strategy for making AngularJS-based sites robot-friendly, rather than as a ready-to-go solution.
+However, the following features were used in production:

 * All of the AngularJS service overrides in `ngoverrides.js`.
 These replace several key AngularJS services with more appropriate implementations for the server environment.